Kulau the cuscus | Loop PNG

 It can weigh as much as 7kg and grow to a length of 64cm.

-These nocturnal marsupials can specifically be identified through the black spot on their rump.
+These nocturnal marsupials can specifically be identified through the black spot on its rump.

 Boss Crew PNG custom-designed their first cuddly plush Black Spotted Cuscus (educational toy) named Kulau, now available at the Brian Bell Homecentres in Port Moresby.